 In 1981, for example, Hansen sent Sullivan a scientific report he was about

-to publish, the one announciong that the planet was getting noticeably warmer.
+to publish, the one announcing that the planet was getting noticeably warmer.

-For the first time the greengouse effect made page one of the New York Times.
+For the first time the greenhouse effect made page one of the New York Times.

 unprecedented warning a disastrous rise in sea level. p.
 144